 At first, it’s a strange sensation.
 I felt a little seasick and had the even odder thought of ‘this is what it must feel like for foetus’ floating in the womb’.
 Not something I thought I would be thinking about… But there we are.

 You lay feet first, with your head by the top of the pod.
 And you have a button on your left to shut off the lights and a button on your right to call a team member in case of emergency.
 You also have a spray bottle of regular water to spray on your face if you get any salt water in your eyes.
 Again, that will sting.

 If anyone is worried about whether you will float, I guarantee that you will float.

 Floating is no issue here – thank god, since this is floatation therapy.
 The second you lay your legs out and lie down you hover above the floor and start drifting around.

-The most annoying experience of the pod was that occasionally I would bump into the walls, either with my feet or my elbows.
+You’d bump against them, either with my feet or my elbows.
 This would bring me out of any illusion of weightlessness I was going through at the time.
-Also, if you push yourself away you will immediately bump into the other wall – not because there’s no room, there is plenty of room – but because the salt makes it a lot easier to move around the pod quicker than a regular bath or swimming pool.
-The best solution to this issue was just to let it be, within seconds of bumping into something you would move away again naturally.
+Also, if you push yourself away you will immediately bump into the other wall.
+Not because there’s no room, there is plenty of room, but because the salt makes it a lot easier to move around the pod.
+A least more so than a regular bath or swimming pool.
+The best solution to this issue was just to let it be.
+Within seconds of bumping into something you would move away again naturally.

-Since it was my first time, I decided to use a halo – as kind of supportive neck and head pillow – to relax my head against as I have very bad posture and almost instantly felt my shoulders begin to ache when I tried not to use it.
-This support allowed me to properly relax my head, neck and shoulders and with the earplugs, I had no worries about getting water in my ear so I could entirely suppress my head in the water which was lovely.
+Since it was my first time, I decided to use a halo – as kind of supportive neck and head pillow – to relax my head against.
+I have very bad posture and almost instantly felt my shoulders begin to ache when I tried not to use it.
+This support allowed me to properly relax my head, neck and shoulders.
+And with the earplugs, I had no worries about getting water in my ear so I could entirely suppress my head in the water which was lovely.